garykac/books/stormlight/01-way-of-kings.md

 _Shallan_

 Jasnah carries a Soulcaster, a bit of gem-encrusted jewelry which allows her to cast.. souls?
 It looks just like the one Shallan's father had.
 That's convenient.
 OMG the king is here.
 Well, not the real king, but a local king.
 Jasnah uses her Soulcaster to save the king's granddaughter by turning a large boulder into a puff of thick smoke.
 Yay!
 However, Jashah is unimpressed with Sallah the Under-educated Country Bumpkin, and refuses to accept her as a ward.
 Not good.
-Shallan needs to become her ward so she can steal her Soulcaster - swapping it with her fake one.
+Shallan needs to become her ward so she can steal her Soulcaster - swapping it with her broken one.

 ### 6 - Bridge Four